Cardigan

 Cardigan lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-However, natural growth and overseas migration also played positive roles in the population increase.
-AreaSearch projections for the Cardigan (SA2) are based on ABS/Geoscience Australia projections released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilizes the VIC State Government's Regional/LGA projections from 2023, adjusted using weighted aggregation methods to SA2 levels.
+AreaSearch's projections for the suburb are based on ABS/Geoscience Australia data released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilises the VIC State Government's Regional/LGA projections from 2023, adjusted using weighted aggregation methods to SA2 levels.
 Growth rates by age group are applied across all areas for years 2032 to 2041.
-Looking ahead, demographic trends suggest exceptional growth for the Cardigan (SA2), placing it in the top 10 percent of Australia's non-metropolitan areas.
-According to aggregated SA2-level projections, the area is expected to grow by 919 persons by 2041, reflecting an increase of approximately 3.1% over the 17-year period.
+Looking ahead, exceptional growth is predicted for Cardigan over the next 17 years, with an expected increase of 952 persons to reach a total population of approximately 3,084 by 2041.
+This projected growth reflects an overall increase of 3.4% during this period.

 Frequently Asked Questions - Population